awsdocs/amazon-sagemaker-developer-guide/doc_source/sagemaker-mkt-create-algo.md

 ## Create an Algorithm Resource \(API\)<a name="sagemaker-mkt-create-algo-api"></a>

-To create an algorithm resource by using the SageMaker API, call the [ `CreateAlgorithm`](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateAlgorithm.html) API\.
+To create an algorithm resource by using the Amazon SageMaker API, call the [ `CreateAlgorithm`](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateAlgorithm.html) API\.